Celebration Chocolate Cupcakes

 ¾ tsp pure vanilla extract

-1 tsp golden syrup / light corn syrup
+1 tsp light corn syrup

 Preheat the oven to 350F.
 Line standard muffin tins with paper liners.

 In a large mixing bowl, whisk together the granulated sugar, all-purpose flour, cocoa powder, baking powder, baking soda and salt.
 Add the egg, sour cream, oil and vanilla.
-Mix with a silicon spatula just until smooth and combined.
+Mix with a spatula just until smooth and combined.
 Pour in the boiling water, and slowly mix.
 The batter will be liquid-y, this is normal.

 Divide the batter evenly among the lined cups.